Krishnamachari Srikkanth: Captaincy of national team

-In 1989, he was appointed captain of the captain of the Indian team.
+In 1989, he was appointed captain of the Indian team.
 Sachin Tendulkar made his debut under his captaincy in November 1989 against Pakistan.
 He served as the captain of the test team for four matches during the India's tour of Pakistan in 1990 and drew all the matches.
+He was dropped soon after due to a string of batting failures.
 He also captained the Indian team in 13 ODIs winning four and losing eight.

 Later career and retirement

 Srikkanth played his last test match in February 1992 against Australia in Perth.
 He scored 72 runs in the match and took five catches, all in the first innings setting a record for the most individual catches by a non wicket keeper in an innings of a test match.
-He was named as part of the Indian team that competed in the 1992 Cricket World Cup and holds the unusual record of scoring the only run ever scored in international cricket at Ray Mitchell Oval, in Mackay, Australia when the only international match ever hosted at the venue was washed out after two deliveries.
+He was named as part of the Indian team that competed in the 1992 Cricket World Cup.
+Until 2021, he held the unusual record of scoring the only run ever scored in international cricket at Ray Mitchell Oval, in Mackay, Australia when India's match against Sri Lanka washed out after two deliveries.
+The venue has since hosted multiple women's internationals and 3 men's internationals.
 He retired from international cricket in March 1992 after the world cup with his last match coming against South Africa at Adelaide.